All Episodes

 Now, it's been reported just now that Obama's still meeting with the national security team, still putting together their statement or making up their minds.

-He is so focused on it that he and his team are still meeting, trying to come to the exact right thing to do, blah, blah, blah.
+He's so focused on it that he and his team are still meeting, trying to come to the exact right thing to do, blah, blah, blah.

-When in fact lunch may be running late.
+When in fact, lunch may be running late.

 Who knows?

-Now get this also from the Wall Street Journal today.
+Now, get this also, from the Wall Street Journal today.

 Sunni extremists in Iraq occupy Hussein's chemical weapons facility.

-Or try this one from the UK telegraph.
+Or try this one from the UK Telegraph.

 Iraq crisis, ISIS jihadists seize Saddam Hussein's chemical weapons stockpile.